rshuston/Hello-CQ-Arduino/README.md

 - avrdude

 The project makefile assumes that the Arduino UNO connects as `/dev/tty.usbmodem14201` on macOS.
-You may need to modify the TTY variable to suit your environment.
+You can define a TTY environment variable specifying a different serial device connection.

 The project in the `testing` subdirectory allows for the testing of the `morse` module.